 The SNES version of Lemmings is surprisingly faithful to the Amiga original, given the constraints of the SNES hardware.
 Too bad it predated the release of the SNES Mouse by about 7 months.

 Lots of differences in the spelling structures of two-player level 17 between US and Japanese versions of the game.

 A unused exclamation mark can be found in the title screen graphics.

 Several unused characters from the internal game font.

 Partially Unused Music

-As mentioned here, a few levels had to be slightly modified/replaced in the U.S. version to meet Nintendo's copyright/censorship policies.
-What is interesting about this is that the modified/replaced levels were given their own level IDs, leaving the "original" levels untouched and unused in the U.S. version.
+As mentioned here, a few levels had to be slightly modified and/or replaced in the international versions to meet Nintendo's copyright/censorship policies.
+What is interesting about this is that the modified/replaced levels were actually given their own level IDs, leaving the original levels untouched and unused in the international versions.

 Edit offset x8C58F with one of the following values to replace the first level: